rhizoome/git-fastcdc/README.md

 For my repository - 800GB of music collection:

-- Without git-fastcdc delta-compression took over 5 hours
+- Without git-fastcdc delta-compression took over 5 hours (actually it took all night)
 - With git-fastcdc delta-compression takes about 2 minutes
 - With git-fastcdc the repostiory got slightly smaller: about 1%